Closed beta · 139 teams already in

 Choi, Zhu, Li, et al.

 Pinpoints when multi-agent debate actually beats majority vote: diversity-aware initialization plus calibrated confidence communication.
-Directly informs MAD Studio's persona and confidence design.

 02 / Capabilities